Styyx1/Ruvaak-Readme/README.md

 That's because you decided to be one of the vampire strains most likely.
 You can't become a vampire lord with some of them. **THIS IS NOT A BUG**.

-### Help, my gear broke

-If your equipment got damaged or destroyed, visit a blacksmith to temper it, or temper it yourself at the right crafting station for your equipment type.

-Feel free to set the rate of your equipment degradation as high/low as you like it in the ``Breakable Equipment MCM``.

 ***